12 Lesser Known Health Benefits Of Rhubarb + Why It Tastes Sour

 Rhubarb is a storehouse of vitamin A. Natural antioxidants in rhubarb helps in neutralizing free radicals and delays the symptoms of aging (like wrinkles and fine lines).
 Thus, rhubarb keeps your skin youthful and glowing by preventing the cell damage by free radicals.

 Rhubarb is a natural antibacterial and antifungal agent and helps protect your skin from various infections.
 Raw rhubarb, in the form of a paste, had been advocated by alternative medicine practitioners as a topical application for various skin infections.
+Just like other superfoods for glowing skin, rhubarb can offer a natural solution to enhance your skin’s appearance and health.
 You can make a paste of rhubarb stems and apply to your face.
 Leave it on for 15 minutes and wash off with cold water.
 Repeat every morning.
+Here, you may explore more superfoods for glowing skin, such as avocados, ginger, tomatoes, etc., that can prove to be a game changer in your skincare routine.

 12. Rhubarb Works As A Natural Hair Coloring Agent